Islamic religious leaders: Grand Imam

 The "Grand Imam" or "Imam of imams" (Arabic: الإمام الأكبر) of the Al-Azhar Mosque and Al-Azhar University is a prestigious Sunni Islam title and a prominent official title in Egypt.
 It is considered by Muslims in some countries to indicate the highest authority in Sunni Islam for Islamic jurisprudence, The grand Imam holds a great influence on followers of the theological Ash'ari and Maturidi traditions worldwide, while the defenders of the Athari and Salafi ideologies find their leaders in the Arabian Peninsula.
 The concept of Imam has its origins in the Quran.
 Ibrahim was promoted as Imam after his successful sacrifice.
-Every person at the day of judgement will also be called by his Imam.
+Every person at the day of judgement will also be called by their Imam.
 And there is an Imam e Mubeen who encompasses the whole universe as per the teachings of the Quran.
-Noble Imperial Sheik is the title for the Grand Imam of Al Hakika Mizaan Mizaani Sufi Order.

 Ghazi

 Ghazi was an individual who participated in ghazw, meaning military expeditions or raiding.